The Best Things to do in Samarkand, Uzbekistan

+This post is about the best things to do in Samarkand.
 One reason to visit Samarkand and Uzbekistan, is to see the magnificent Islamic architecture in the ancient Silk road cities.
 I absolutely loved Khiva and Bukhara, but I also felt Uzbekistan did not live up to places like Shiraz or Isfahan in Iran.
 That was, untill I visited Samarkand.

 Samarkand had all the odds against me liking it.
 I don’t like big cities, while Samarkand is the second largest city in Uzbekistan.
 It is also the most touristic, even though it lacks a scenic old town and most things to do in Samarkand are spread out over the city.

-And yet, Samarkand was one of my favourite places in Uzbekistan.
+And yet, Samarkand was one of my favourite places to visit in Uzbekistan.
 This was the Uzbekistan that I was hoping to see and that offered me a glimpse in the true glory of the Silk road days.
 It is clear to me why Samarkand attracts so many visitors.
 The city holds some real gems and I was left in awe more than once.

 What to do in Samarkand